 I Didn’t Know It Could Do That!

 This part of the workshop covers the most useful features of virtual meeting platforms for blended and virtual environments, and is designed to showcase features that will help instructors manage synchronous and asynchronous learning environments.

 - Experience the most useful features found in Zoom, Cisco WebX, Google Meet, and Microsoft teams for teaching and learning in blended and virtual environments.

 - Learn how to integrate third-party apps into the above virtual meeting platforms.

 Considering the increased amount of time students are looking at digital screens during this pandemic, it may be harder than normal to catch their attention.
-This module demonstrates how to keep students engaged with digital content and shows participants how they can inspire meaningful collaboration.
+This part of the workshop demonstrates how to keep students engaged with digital content and shows participants how they can inspire meaningful collaboration.